 Understanding your personal banking practices and the proper use of credit loans can affect your financial goals for the future.
 The FDIC Money Smart program is free program that is open to everyone wanting to manage their financial future.
 The program will provide you with a free credit report analysis and help you understand how to improve your credit and make a plan for home ownership.

 The class meets on Mondays for two hours over a ten-week period.
 You can choose from a class that begins at 12:00 Noon or an evening class that begins at 6:30 p.m.
 The 20-hour curriculum covers everything from opening a checking account to obtaining a mortgage loan.
 Graduates receive a certificate qualifies them for the City of Columbia’s First Time Home Buyer Down Payment Assistance Program.
 Persons participating in the Section 8 Housing Choice Voucher (HCV) Program can also qualify for the HCV Home Ownership Program.
-Contact CHA Resident Services for more information on these and other home ownership programs and services.
+Contact CHA Human Services for more information on these and other home ownership programs and services.

 A variety of health and human services are available in our community to assist homeless families and individuals meet their basic needs while they are working to become self-sufficient.
 Many of these agencies also work directly with the Columbia Housing Authority to secure housing assistance combined with support services to enable families and individuals to live as independently as possible.

 Dedicated to keeping our properties safe, Columbia Housing Authority offers an onsite Safety Department that strives to ensure the safety of CHA’s residents.
 Our Safety Officers encourage residents to not only take pride in their housing community but to also report any suspicious occurrence that they may see on CHA property.